danyelf/mountaineers-extension/README.md

 ## Behind the Scenes

-When you start the extension for the first tiome, and go to a Mountaineers page while logged in
+When you start the extension for the first tiome, and go to a Mountaineers page while logged in, the app does the following:

+- Downloads a list of all activities you've been involved in
+- For each of those activities, hops to the activity page and downloads a list of the people involved
+- Assembles a mapping: person => {activity, activity, activity}

+It only checks for new activities, once a day.

 ## Contribution